 It's still too early in Dixon's career to talk about "masterworks," but he has, certainly, attempted something akin to a Sistine Chapel ceiling in wood in his Life of Christ panel.
 In 23 vignettes of varying shapes and sizes, Dixon recounts the story of Jesus' life from the Annunciation to his Ascension into Heaven.
 All the the expected events can be found in this marvelous mosaic of images: Christ's Nativity, Baptism, Transfiguration, Crucifixion and Resurrection, plus some unexpected additions like the miracle of the miraculous catch of fish, the Parable of the Mustard Seed, and a delightful scene of the Boy Jesus, working in Joseph's carpentry shop.
 Says Carl: “When you get into the Bible, it will take you to places you just wouldn't believe!

 Dixon's skill in handling multi-figured, large format paintings on biblical and historical themes can be seen in another piece in the collection, Exodus: Journeys of Liberation.
 At the center of the painting, Christ exits the tomb in the ultimate journey of liberation, when he overcame death to bring us eternal life.
 On the left side of the picture, Moses leads the Children of Israel through the Red Sea, which has miraculously parted to allow their escape from Egypt.
-In a parallel image, Harriet Tubman, nicknamed “Moses” for her role in leading African-Americans out of slavery on the Underground Railroad, keeps watch as a group of freedom-seekers reaches the banks of the Ohio River separating the South from the North.
-In the background, Barak Obama, Rosa Parks, and Martin Luther King Jr. pay homage to their forerunner, Tubman, and this milestone moment on the African-American Road to Freedom.
+In a parallel image, Harriet Tubman, nicknamed “Moses,” leads African-Americans out of slavery on the Underground Railroad.
+In the background, Barak Obama, Rosa Parks, and Martin Luther King Jr. remind us of other milestone moments on the African-American road to Freedom.